 - Write your mission at the top of your sign-in sheets.
 Select a new font for each meeting.

-- On the top of a meeting handout write: Our mission is ____ and ____ to _____.
+- On the top of meeting-handouts, write: Our mission is ____ and ____ to _____.
 Ask people to fill in the blanks without looking elsewhere.

 - Develop a column in your newsletter in which you bullet mission activities you accomplished.